The Gaussian Process Autoregressive Regression Model (GPAR): GPAR

 \section{GPAR}

 {CO${}_\text{2}$} Consider the problem of modelling the world's average \cotwo~level $C(t)$, temperature $T(t)$, and Arctic sea ice extent $I(t)$ as a function of time $t$.
-By the greenhouse effect, one can imagine that $T$ is some complicated function $h_1$ of $t$ and $C$: $T(t)=h_1(t,C(t))$.
-Similarly, one might hypothesise that $I$ can be modelled as some function $h_2$ of $t$, $T$, and $C$: $I(t)=h_2(t,T(t),C(t))$.
-These functional relationships are depicted in \cref{fig:cartoon} and motivate a natural factorisation of the model where the conditionals model the postulated $h_1$ and $h_2$:
+By the greenhouse effect, one can imagine that the temperature $T(t)$ is a complicated, stochastic function $f_1$ of \cotwo~and time: $T(t)=f_1(C(t),t)$.
+Similarly, one might hypothesise that the Arctic sea ice extent $I(t)$ can be modelled as another complicated function $f_2$ of temperature, \cotwo, and time: $I(t)=f_2(T(t),C(t),t)$.
+These functional relationships are depicted in \cref{fig:cartoon} and motivate the following model where the conditionals model the postulated underlying functions $f_1$ and $f_2$:

-Expressed as such, this multi-output regression problem has been reduced to three single-output regression problems: modelling $h_2$, $h_1$, and $C$.
-We propose to solve each of these using GPs, enabling us to design kernels that specify nonlinear dependencies between outputs.
-Note that a variable like sea ice will depend not just on the current temperature, but on the entire history of temperatures; this leads to generalisations where $I(t)$ depends on $T(t')$ not just for $t' = t$, but for all $t' \le t$.
-The modelling idea illustrated in this section, which lies at the heart of GPAR, will be formalised in the remainder of this section.
-Henceforth, we collect the multiple outputs of a multi-output regression problem into a vector-valued function $\vec{g}$, and the postulated functions $g$, $f$, and $C$ will be generalised to functions $f_i$.